RogerWDavis/Battle-Star/README.md

 * Tested invalid inputs, out of bound inputs and the same input twice
 * Tested the project in my local terminal
+* Tested on Heroku hosting site.
+You can find the live application [here](https://battlestar-5603f3628e7a.herokuapp.com/)

 ## Bugs
 The target creation method was problematic do to incorrect indentation.